Pep Guardiola: 'No title bigger than continuing Johan Cruyff's legacy'

 My Turn

-One of the game's most progressive thinkers, Cruyff leaves a legacy far greater than his mesmerizing turn, having helped define football as we know it today.
+One of the game's most progressive thinkers, Cruyff -- who passed away in March, aged 68, after a battle with lung cancer -- leaves a legacy far greater than his mesmerizing turn, having helped define football as we know it today.

-"I am sitting here in London, as coach of Manchester City ... because I met him," said Guardiola, flanked by Cruyff's son Jordi at the release of the football great's autobiography.
+"I am sitting here in London, as coach of Manchester City ... because I met him," said Guardiola, flanked by Cruyff's son Jordi at the posthumous release of the football great's autobiography.

 The former Ajax star always looked forward -- whether that meant bewitching the watching world with that singular piece of skill at the 1974 World Cup, pioneering Total Football or analyzing traffic lights to plan the optimum route through Barcelona's boulevards with his family.

-The book 's opening line -- "The past is not something I think about too much ...
+The book's opening line -- "The past is not something I think about too much ...
 Everything I have done has been done with a view to the future" -- says it all about how Cruyff approached his life.

 Cruyff's long shadow